 Variety of grape variety Traminer; look there.

 The exact origin of the white grape variety is uncertain; she could out Germany.
-France or Czech Republic (Moravia) come.
-The different game types differ in terms of berry color, Aroma. leaf shape and grape size, as well as regarding vigor, earnings and susceptibility to disease, however, show almost the same DNA profile with slight differences.
+France or Czech Republic (Moravia).
+The different game types differ in terms of berry color, Aroma. leaf shape and grape size, as well as regarding vigilance, earnings and susceptibility to disease, but they are almost the same DNA profile with slight differences.
 They are therefore considered as a single grape variety, although they are very well separated in many grape varieties catalogs.
 There are three types of games:

-Savagnin Blanc (in France) or Yellow Traminer, White Traminer, Traminer (in the German-speaking area): The French name (also short Savagnin) is mostly given in international sources or grape variety catalogs.
-Whether it is actually the White Traminer or the Gewürztraminer is not always clear.
+Savagnin Blanc (in France) or Yellow Traminer, White Traminer, Traminer (in German-speaking countries): The French name (also short Savagnin) is mostly given in international sources or grape variety catalogs.
+Whether it is actually the White Traminer or the Gewürztraminer is not always unequivocal.
 This variety is characterized by odorless, yellow-green berries.

 Savagnin Rose or Klevener de Heiligenstein or Savagnin Rose Non Musqué: This non-aromatic variety with reddish-brown berries is rare; it comes almost exclusively in French Alsace in front.
 In German-speaking countries, the name or variety is hard to find.

-In the German-speaking countries in the sources mostly into the two varieties White Traminer or Yellow Traminer and Gewürztraminer or Roter Traminer distinction.
-If only the name Traminer is indicated, it is mostly the Gewürztraminer, but it can also be the white / yellow Traminer meant.
+In German-speaking countries, the sources mostly distinguish between the two varieties: White Traminer or Yellow Traminer and Gewürztraminer or Roter Traminer.
+If only the name Traminer is given, it is mostly the Gewürztraminer, but it can also be the white / yellow Traminer meant.
 For the two varieties Gewurztraminer and Savagnin Rose There are own keywords with additional information.

 By independently performed by various biologists DNA analysis In Italy, France, Germany and Austria, it has been proven that the French varieties Savagnin Blanc, Rose and Aromatique, the Swiss varieties Heida, Heidarot and Païen, the Italian Traminer Aromatico and all in German-speaking countries as Traminer designated varieties are identical.
-The Swiss biologist dr. José Vouillamoz thinks, therefore, that it is wrong to speak of a "Traminer family" because it also associates other relationships such as "siblings", "nephews", "nieces", "aunts" and "uncles", which is not true ,
+The Swiss biologist dr. José Vouillamoz thinks, therefore, that it is wrong to speak of a "Traminer family," as it also associates other relationships such as "siblings," "nephews," "nieces," "aunts," and "uncles," which is not true ,

 The approximately 200 Synonyms in countless languages are record and prove the old age and wide distribution.
 In most countries there is no separation in the recording of varieties, but these are usually reported together.
 The following synonyms are commonly used as a generic, neutral name for Traminer or for the white / yellow variety, but also confusingly for all varieties (there is no unique assignment).
 The most important alphabetically grouped by country are Adelfrank, Edeltraube, Frankish, Frennschen, Frentschen, Klevner, Rotfrensch, Weißfrennschen ( Germany ); Noble White, Whiteedler ( Alsace ); Beaunié, Fromenteau, Fourmentans, Gentil Blanc, Naturé, Naturel, Sauvagnin, Savagnin Jaune, Savagnin Vert, Viclair ( France ); Traminac ( Croatia ); Klevner ( Austria ); Heida, Païen ( Switzerland ); Brynšt, Drumin, Prync, Tramín Bíly ( Czech Republic ); Traminec ( Slovenia ); Old German / German, Malvoisie ( South-Tirol ); Formentin ( Hungary ).
 The specific synonyms for the two varieties Gewurztraminer and Savagnin Rose are listed there.